Votto gets 2,000th hit, Reds hand Cubs 12th straight loss

 Joey Votto, the 37-year-old Cincinnati first baseman who has been on a tear since the All-Star break, got the 2,000th hit of his career, a solid single in the seventh.
 Votto came up again later in the inning and drove in a run with another base hit during an eight-run Reds outburst.

-Miley (10-4) allowed four hits and struck out seven as the second-place Reds won for the ninth time in 13 games and moved within 7 1/2 games of idle Milwaukee in the NL Central.
+Miley (10-4) allowed four hits and struck out seven as the Reds won for the ninth time in 13 games and moved within 1 1/2 games of San Diego for the second NL wild card.

+“Ain’t nothing better than playing meaningful games late in the season,” Miley said.
+“And hopefully we can keep going and just see where this thing takes us.”

 Following a huge selloff at the trade deadline last month, the Cubs have lost 12 in a row for the first time since 2012.